-- All existing patient facing staff who did not undertake the national care navigation training package provided by HEIW in the financial year 2022/23 are required to undertake this training, as well as all new patient facing staff completing this training within 3 months beginning with their start date.
+- 1. All existing patient facing staff who have not previously undertaken the national care navigation training package provided by HEIW in the period beginning with 1 April 2022 and ending with 31 March 2024 are required to undertake that training, as well as all new patient facing staff completing this training within 3 months beginning with their start date.
 Practices will supply names of new starters and date of training undertaken. - 2.
 All patients telephoning the practice are to have their calls received by a standard recorded message, and subsequently calls are answered with appointments made available for advanced booking each day with declaration confirming that every patient contact is supported throughout the day.
-Patients will be offered an appropriate consultation, whether urgently or through advanced booking consistent with the patient's assessed clinical need, without
+Patients

-- the need for the patients to contact the practice again.
+- will be offered an appropriate consultation, whether urgently or through advanced booking consistent with the patient's assessed clinical need, without the need for the patients to contact the practice again.
 Where clinically appropriate, patients may be signposted to another appropriate service. - 3.
 To maintain a planned and forward-looking approach to consultations, practices to undertake a regular assessment of their scheduling appointment system to ensure a mix of remote, face to face, urgent, on the day and prebookable.
 A more planned and forward-looking approach should be taken to the scheduling of appointments throughout the day, or for future dates, meaning it is no longer acceptable for all appointments for that day to be released at 8.00am.